gabrieljablonski/dgg-chat-bot/README.md

 ## Registering Commands

 When using the `on_command()` decorator, the first argument will be the keyword associated with that command, followed by any number of aliases.
-There's also the `override` and `optional_args`, arguments explained further on.
+There's also the `override` and `optional_args`, arguments explained later on.

 It is enforced that the same alias cannot be used for multiple commands.
 Unless you set `override` to `True`, keywords also cannot be reused. `override` is specially useful to